mwibrow/chai-nearly/README.md

 ### Deep equals

 Chai-nearly comes with its own implementation of deep comparison for objects.
-The aim was to provide a certain level of flexibility and customisation which may result in performance hits in comparision to other implementations.
+The aim is to provide a certain level of flexibility and customisation which may result in performance hits in comparision to other implementations.